Dan12ish/Predicting-Ad-Click-using-Logistic-Regression/README.md

 # Predicting-Ad-Click-using-Logistic-Regression
 Machine Learning Project: Predicting if the user will click on the Ad using Logistic Regression.

-#### The dataset consists of the following features:
+#### The dataset consists of the following features: \n
-'Daily Time Spent on Site': consumer time on site in minutes 'Age': cutomer age in years
+'Daily Time Spent on Site': consumer time on site in minutes \n 'Age': cutomer age in years
 'Area Income': Avg.
 Income of geographical area of consumer 'Daily Internet Usage': Avg. minutes a day consumer is on the internet